 A Building Made Without Human Hands

 We know that Jesus said: "Destroy this temple, and in three days I will raise it up again."
 (John 2:19) and Mark records His accusers as stating that He'd said: "I will destroy this temple which is made with hands, and in three days I will build another, made without hands."
 (Mark 14:58).
 A Temple made WITHOUT man's hands... they were correct, this Temple was raised up and is being built by God alone...
 His work, His do-ing!
 Anything which is of Him is filled with His Life and death has no power over it!
-This Temple which Jesus is building is full of His Life and death cannot prevent His building project because He has already conquered death; His Ekklesia (which is the Greek word used in this verse and means "called out ones") are being built and assembled in the heavenlies.
+This Temple which Jesus is building is full of His Life and death cannot prevent His building project because He has already conquered death; His Temple, made of us living stones, is being built and assembled in the heavenlies.
 This is not something temporal but something eternal and out of this world!

 The Scriptures are very clear: the tabernacle and temple of the Old Testament were a symbol and parable until Christ came.
 "When God speaks of a new covenant, He makes the first one obsolete (out of use).
 And what is obsolete (out of use and annulled because of age) is ripe for disappearance and to be dispensed with altogether.
 Now even the first covenant had its own rules and regulations for divine worship and it had a sanctuary, but one of this world...
 Into the second division of the tabernacle none but the high priest goes... by this the Holy Spirit points out that the way into the true Holy of Holies is not yet thrown open as long as the former tabernacle remains a recognized institution and is still standing.
 Seeing that that first tabernacle was a parable (a visible symbol or type or picture of the present age)...
 But when Christ appeared as a High Priest of the better things that have come and are to come, then through the greater and more perfect tabernacle not made with hands, that is, not a part of this material creation, He went once for all into the Holy of Holies, not by virtue of the blood of goats and calves, but His own blood, having found and secured a complete redemption (an everlasting release for us).
 For Christ has not entered into a sanctuary (building) made with human hands, only a copy and pattern and type of the true, but into heaven itself, now to appear in the presence of God on our behalf."
 (Heb 8:13, 9:1,7-9,11,12,24 Amplified Bible) "It was Solomon who built a house for Him.
 However, the Most High does not dwell in houses and temples made with hands; as the prophet says, Heaven is My throne, and earth the footstool for My feet.
 What house can you build for Me, says the Lord, or what is the place in which I can rest?
 Was it not My hand that made all these things?"
 (Acts 7:47-50).